Last updated on May 30, 2025

 The Cowboy Bebop cards are a collection of five special promo cards.
 These cards are:

-Each promo has a borderless treatment with unique art that marries Magic characters and the distinctive style of Cowboy Bebop’s opening sequence—you know the one where we see Faye dancing, Spike lighting a cigarette, complete with some cards have background text.
+Each promo has a borderless treatment with unique art that marries Magic characters and the distinctive style of Cowboy Bebop’s opening sequence—you know the one where we see Faye dancing, Spike lighting a cigarette, complete with some cards as background text.
 All packed into a traditional foil.

 How Many Cowboy Bebop Cards Are There?

-There are five total cards:
+There are five total Cowboy Bebop cards:

 Where to Buy Cowboy Bebop Cards